kpachhai/hip-1215-simple-contracts-demo/1AlarmClock.md

 You can deploy `AlarmClockSimple` via:

 - Hardhat / Foundry
-- Hedera JSON‑RPC Relay + standard EVM tooling
+- Any EVM tooling connected to Hedera testnet/mainnet

 Once deployed, note the contract address, e.g.: